Viking FK: A new millennium (2000–2009)

+Instability and financial challenges (2010–2017)

 In early December 2009, after a period of massive speculation in local newspapers, Viking appointed Åge Hareide, former manager of the Norway national football team, as their new manager.
 Failing to bring any titles to Stavanger, Hareide was sacked by the club on 9 June 2012.

 Kjell Jonevret signed as the club's new manager on 19 June 2012.
 Jonevret had previously had a spell at Viking during his playing career, from 1988 to 1990.
 Jonevret spent over four years in charge of a team suffering from the club's increasing financial difficulties, achieving acceptable results despite the difficult financial premises.
 In August 2015, he renewed his contract until the end of the 2018 season.
 However, after the 2016 season the club reached a mutual agreement with Jonevret to terminate his contract.

 On 24 November 2016, Englishman Ian Burchnall was announced as the club's new manager.
 Despite Viking signing an inexperienced manager and having financial trouble, Norwegian media predicted Viking to finish mid-table ahead of the 2017 season.
 However, it proved to be a difficult season for Burchnall, as the team struggled throughout the year, being in the relegation zone from start to finish.
 Two matches before the end of the 2017 season, Burchnall was fired from the job following the club's relegation to the 1. divisjon.
 Assistant manager Bjarte Lunde Aarsheim took charge as head coach for the last two matches, achieving a win in Viking's last match in the league.